flipbit03/cadurso/README.md

 cadurso.freeze()

 # (You are ready to query now)

-# The instance you defined the rules on is the one you should query with, so import it where needed
-# or pass it around.
-Essentially, use it as a singleton.
+# Use your `cadurso` instance as a singleton throughout your application
 ```

 #### Querying